HaugrNet/eds/README.md

 please contact Kim Jensen (see below).

 ### Code Quality
-Code quality if very important, which means that we aim at 200% test coverage, which may sound ridiulous.
-However, it is meant in the way that we aim at having both standard tests (JUnit) and external testing (FitNesse), where both suites are covering as much as possible.
+Code quality if very important, which means that the goal is 200% test coverage, which may sound ridiulous.
+However, so that both test suites (Junit & FitNesse) will each cover as close to 100% as possible.
 Of course, external testing cannot and should not cover the same bases as the standard tests.

-The tests written, have been written using JUnit only, i.e. no mocking.
-Mocking is unreliable in testing, as you simply test your mocks rather than your logic.
-For that reason, CWS is using faking for tests, meaning that the buildup of the expected result will demand a bit more work, but as the code is properly tested, it also has the added advantage of giving more reliable tests.

-The code is also checked against as mane analysis tools as possible.
+The code is also checked against as many analysis tools as possible.
 The final code must have 0 issues of any kind - before it is considered ready for submitting into the main repository.